John H. Russell Jr.: Early life

 Russell was born on November 14, 1872, in Mare Island, California, the son of Rear Admiral John Henry Russell (1827–1897).
-He was appointed to the United States Naval Academy by President Grover Cleveland in May 1888 and graduated from the Academy in June 1892 and after two years at sea.
+He was appointed to the United States Naval Academy by President Grover Cleveland in May 1888 and graduated from the academy in June 1892 and after two years at sea.
 He passed his final examinations and was transferred to the Marine Corps as a second lieutenant on July 1, 1894.

 Upon appointment as an officer in the Marine Corps, he attended the School of Application at the Marine Barracks, Washington, D.C., graduating in 1895.
 He was retained for another year at the school to conduct a class for noncommissioned officers.

 Career

 Early career

 In 1896, he joined USS Massachusetts, North Atlantic Squadron, serving on board until after the Spanish–American War.
 The commanding officer of the vessel addressed a letter to the Secretary of the Navy commenting favorably on the conduct and performance of duty of John H. Russell in action and recommending recognition thereof by the Navy Department.

 He next performed duty on Guam and upon his return to the United States was placed in charge of the School of Application for Officers at the Marine Barracks, Washington, D.C.
 Following this tour of duty, and also duty at several navy yards, he was ordered to command the Marine Detachment, USS Oregon, remaining on board from September 1902 to March 1904.
 His next shore duty was in command of the school for young officers established at the Marine Barracks, Annapolis, Maryland.
 In 1906, he was transferred to the Marine Barracks, Naval Station, Honolulu, Territory of Hawaii.
 From that duty he was ordered to Camp Elliott, Panama Canal Zone, to command the Marines at that station.

 In September 1908, he joined the Naval War College, Newport, Rhode Island, for duty as a member of the staff of that college, remaining there until 1910, and it was during this tour of service that the "applicatory method" of instruction was put into effect.

 He commanded the Marine Detachment, American Legation, Peking, China, from November 14, 1910, to April 30, 1913.
 The change in the Chinese government from an empire to a republic, which took place during this period, and the attendant disorders in and around Peking made this tour of duty particularly interesting and difficult.

-Upon his return to the United States, he was assigned duty in the Office of Naval Intelligence, Navy Department, where he served until 1917, with the exception of a tour of duty (temporary) from April 30 to December 5, 1914, commanding the 2d Battalion, 3d Regiment, U.S. Marines at Verz Cruz, Mexico, being detached to the U.S. Army during the period.
+Upon his return to the United States, he was assigned duty in the Office of Naval Intelligence, Navy Department, where he served until 1917, with the exception of a tour of duty (temporary) from April 30 to December 5, 1914, commanding the 2d Battalion, 3d Regiment, U.S. Marines at Verz Cruz, Mexico, being detached to the United States Army during the period.